aelogica/householder/README.md

 First tell householder where your public key is:

-    $ householder key add <path-to-my-public-key>
+    $ householder setkey <path-to-my-public-key>

-This will create a symbolic link .household-key in the current directory.
+This will create a symbolic link .household-key in the current directory pointing to your public key.
+This will be used to install your public key to the new machine.

 To create a box instance with a public-IP or fixed-IP address: